sonali23032001/Uber-Data-Analysis/README.md

 4. **Trips by Day and Month:**
    - Grouped bar plot illustrates how the number of trips varies by both month and day.

-5. **Trips by Bases:**
+5. **Trips in a Month**
-   - Bar plot shows the distribution of trips for each Uber base.

-6. **Trips by Bases and Month:**
-   - Grouped bar plot illustrates how the number of trips varies for each Uber base across different months.
+     - Bar plot illustrates how the number of trips varies by each month.

-7. **Trips by Bases and Day of Week:**
-   - Grouped bar plot shows how the number of trips varies for each Uber base across different days of the week.
+     -
 8. **Heat Map by Hour and Day:**
    - Heatmap visualizes the density of trips based on the combination of hour and day.